 What’s a domain name escrow?

 It’s basically an independent third-party agent that assists in the selling-buying process of domain names on the internet.
 These sites provide a safe way for buyers to purchase domain names from sellers who want to let go of their domain name.

 There are a number of domain name escrow services available, but here are a few that you can check out: Escrow.com, Sedo, and BuyDomains.

 Let’s say you found a domain name and both you and the seller have decided on the amount.
 The conundrum becomes: How do you safely pay the money and make sure the owner transfers the domain ownership to you?

 That’s where escrow comes in.
 You can use escrow services to make sure that the transaction goes about smoothly.
 How do you actually do that?
 Here’s how:

-How to determine the value of a domain name
+How to determine the value of a pre-owned domain name

-When you’re looking for a domain name, you’ll notice that their value can range anywhere from a few dollars to as high as a six or seven-figure range.
+When you’re looking for a pre-owned domain name, which can usually be found on aftermarket services, private sellers, and auction houses – you’ll notice that their value can range anywhere from a few dollars to as high as a six or seven-figure range.

 1- Using Recent Domain Sales

 A good rule of thumb to understand how domains are valued is by looking at the recent sales.
 A look at the recent sales can give you an idea of what type of domains are being purchased and for how much.